CRAA--Contemporary Religious Artists Association

 Your Instructors:

-Br.
-Benedict Mary Geist, OSB: is a Benedictine monk at St. Benedict’s Abbey in Atchison, KS.
+Brad Geist: was a Benedictine monk at St. Benedict’s Abbey in Atchison, KS.
 Hailing from Goodland, KS, he graduated from Benedictine College in 2013 with a Bachelor of Arts in Theology.
 He professed simple vows on December 8th, 2014.
-He currently serves the Abbey as assistant sacristan, is librarian and assistant spiritual director to the Legion of Mary at Benedictine College, and operates a Rosary business for the Abbey called Benedict’s Beads. www.slaveoftheimmaculate.wordpress.com
+He now operates a Rosary business called Benedict’s Beads.
+Visit his websites: slaveoftheimmaculate.wordpress.com and benedictsbeads.com

 Elizabeth Zeller, OFS: is a member of the secular Franciscan Fraternity of the Holy Eucharist, iconographer, sculptor and painter.
 In 2010 she founded an "International Academy of Sacred Art" in the USA and represents the European Organization of Sacred Art "Imago", Vienna, Austria, www.imago.or.at with pontifical recognition, founded by Cardinal Schoenborn.
 Elizabeth has served the Greater Kansas City Art Association as both President and Vice-President.
 She is also the founder and current Director of the CRAA, Contemporary Religious Artists Association with pontifical recognition and a member of the Catholic Fine Arts Council.
 She studied art, restoration, gilding and bookbinding as well as theology, liturgy and Gregorian Chant in Italy, Germany, Israel and the USA. www.elizabethzeller.com